navahmed/capstone-marketing-campaign-binary-classifier/README.md

 ### Navigating the Git Hub Repository

--Jupyter Notebooks: The main Jupyter Notebooks can be found in the Notebooks folder.
+- Jupyter Notebooks: The main Jupyter Notebooks can be found in the Notebooks folder.
-  -01 Data Cleaning.ipynb
+  - 01 Data Cleaning.ipynb
-  -02 Data Visualisations.ipynb
+  - 02 Data Visualisations.ipynb
-  -03 Feat_Engineer.ipynb
+  - 03 Feat_Engineer.ipynb
-  -04 Modelling.ipynb
+  - 04 Modelling.ipynb

- -Data: The relevant CSV files can be found in the Data Folder.
+ - Data: The relevant CSV files can be found in the Data Folder.
-  -bank-additional-full.csv
+  - bank-additional-full.csv
-  -LIBOR EUR.csv
+  - LIBOR EUR.csv
-  -Portugal_Eurozone_data.csv
+  - Portugal_Eurozone_data.csv
-  -data_feat.csv
+  - data_feat.csv
-  -data_final.csv
+  - data_final.csv

  - Original Kaggle Dataset Notebook: We ran the model using the original dataset on Kaggle.
 Notebooks of that analysis can be found here.
   - Data Cleaning and EDA.ipynb